datacommonsorg/docsite/custom_dc/manage_repo.md

 ---
 layout: default
-title: Manage a repo
+title: Build and run a custom image
 nav_order: 5
 parent: Custom Data Commons
 ---

 {:.no_toc}
-# Manage a repo
+# Build and run a custom image

 * TOC
 {:toc}